Paul Ayer

 Paul Ayer (born April 6, 1998) is a Canadian ice dancer.
-With his skating partner, Alicia Fabbri, he is a two-time Canadian national bronze medalist (2024–25).
-At the junior level, he is the 2019 Canadian national junior silver medalist and the 2019 Bavarian Open junior silver medalist.
+With his former skating partner, Alicia Fabbri, he is a two-time Canadian national bronze medalist (2024–25) and the 2024 CS Denis Ten Memorial Challenge bronze medalist.

+At the junior level, they are the 2019 Canadian national junior silver medalists and the 2019 Bavarian Open junior silver medalists.
 They placed in the top nine at the 2019 World Junior Championships.

 Personal life

 Ayer was born on April 6, 1998, in Calgary, Alberta.
 He is half Mexican-Canadian and speaks Spanish, French and English fluently.
 He has a younger brother named Alex.
 Ayer's father, who was a lawyer in Calgary, was diagnosed with early-onset Alzheimer's disease.
 He has taken online courses and plans to enroll in a university in Montreal in the future.
-Ayer hopes to practice his French in Montreal.

 Ayer enjoys playing other sports with friends like football and hockey on outdoor rinks or lakes during the winter.

-He also enjoys travelling.
+In April 2026, Ayer announced that he had acquired Mexican citizenship.